CurtisNewbie/miso/README.md

 # miso

 Miso, yet another simple application framework.
+(Previously named gocommon).

 *This is not really a general library for everyone, it's mainly developed for my personal projects :D. You are very welcome to read the code tho.*

-## Intialize Project
+## Initialize Project

 Convenient way to initialize a new project: